-Chartered Student Clubs Organizations - Included are academic, honors, social, and departmental groups.
-Get involved by contacting the Student Life Office for a current listing of chartered clubs and organizations.
+Chartered Student Clubs and Organizations - Included are academic, honors, social, and departmental groups.
+Get involved by contacting the Student Life Office for a current listing of chartered clubs and organizations or go to www.aims.edu/student/studentlife/resources/student_clubs.html.

-Cultural Center - located in the College Center in room 35, the Center sponsors monthly speakers and presenters and serves as a study location for students.
+Cultural Center - located in the College Center in room 735, the Center sponsors monthly speakers and presenters and serves as a study location for students.